ester-naranjo-rodrigo/MidtermProject-BankingSystem/README.md

 - The system must have 4 types of accounts: StudentChecking, Checking, Savings, and CreditCard

+  - Checking Accounts should have:

+    - aa

+  - Student Checking Accounts are identical to Checking Accounts except that they do NOT have:

+  - Savings are identical to Checking accounts except that they:

+  - CreditCard Accounts have:

 - The system must have 3 types of Users: Admins and AccountHolders

 - Admins can create new accounts.
 When creating a new account they can create Checking, Savings, or CreditCard Accounts